CesiumGS/gltf-pipeline/README.md

 #### A Note on `resourceDirectory` and `allowAbsolute`

-If a `resourceDirectory` is not specified, the only possible paths in a gltf object are absolute.
-In the event `processGltf` is called without a `resourceDirectory` and the gltf references absolute paths, it will behave as if `allowAbsolute` is true, but also emit a warning if it's not.
+If a `resourceDirectory` is not specified, the only possible paths in a glTF object are absolute.
+In the event `processGltf` is called without a `resourceDirectory` and the glTF references absolute paths, it will behave as if `allowAbsolute` is true, but also emit a warning if it's not.
 To get rid of this warning, add `allowAbsolute: true` to your options, e.g.,:

 ```javascript